MichiganNLP/social-unrest/README.md

 ```sh
 python get_references_metadata.py
 ```
-After running the script, the final results will be available in the all_papers_data.json file.
+After running the script, the final results will be available in the `all_papers_data.json` file.

 ## Future Enhancements

-- Implement the actual function to fetch the full text of papers using DOIs.
+- Implement the function to fetch the full text of papers using DOIs.
 - Improve error handling and logging for better debugging.
 - Add support for additional APIs or data sources.